-My daughter’s boss owned a small winery so she scored a bunch of wine corks from them.
-Of course my generous girl loves to share with her mamma 🙂
+My daughter’s former boss owned a small winery so she scored a bunch of wine corks from them.
+Of course my generous girl loves to share with her momma 🙂

 Mine have been in the garage for way too long.
 I’d planned for over a year to make a Wine Cork Board with them and finally got it done.
 So today I’ll show you how creative you can get and put some of your wine corks to good use.

 This project first appeared at Pastels and Macarons where I was invited to post as a Guest Blogger.
-I’m excited to now give you all the details so you can make your own.
+I’m excited that I get to give you all the details so you can make your own.

 This post contains links to products, if you purchase something after clicking on my link I may earn a small commission (at no extra cost to you).